 For technical installation guidance on solar PV installations on apartments, units and townhouses, go to the Energy Safe website.

-Installers can also use the technical guidance and solution sheets developed with WorkSafe Victoria, Energy Safe Victoria and TechSafe Australia to keep everyone safe and put industry standards into practice.
-This guidance covers issues that may arise when installing solar at height on apartment buildings, including:
+Installers can also use safety installation guidance developed with WorkSafe Victoria, Energy Safe Victoria and TechSafe Australia.
+It covers issues that may arise when installing solar at height on apartment buildings, including: